rcazzara/seldovia/_people/Faith_Frank_Lee.md

 last_name: Faith
 first_name: Frank Lee
 aka: Frank
+birth_date: 1894-12-03
 birth_location: Indiana
 death_date: 1959-08-05
+death_location: Seldovia, Alaska
+cemetery: Seldovia City Cemetery
 cemetery_plot: 163
 source_file: Cemetery Directory
 ---
-# Frank Lee Faith

-**December 3, 1894,Vincennes, Indiana – August 5, 1959, Seldovia,
-Alaska**

-**Frank Lee Faith**, was born in Indiana on December 3, 1894 to Charles and Nora Faith, of Irish descent.
+**FRANK LEE FAIH**, was born in Indiana on December 3, 1894 to Charles and Nora Faith, of Irish descent.
 In 1918 he was a private in the US Army Infantry embarking on the USS Moldavia from Brooklyn, NY.
 By 1920 he was back in Indiana working alongside his father in a glass factory